METRIX IAP

 Why It Works

 Communicates feel + fit + identity in one sentence.
-Tactile language ("performance-gradeweight feel") triggers purchase visualization.
+Tactile language ("heavyweight feel") triggers purchase visualization.
 "Cold" qualifier adds identity context.
 Highest CVR of any single copy line.

 Pillar / Usage